 Once you’ve got your DAW set up, you’ll want to explore possibilities outside of your apps stock instruments. iOS boasts a fantastic range of synth apps, with Moog creating software emulations of the classic Model 15 and Model D. Aside from the familiar music tech names, there’s a whole host of great instruments from smaller developers such as Beepstreet’s Sunrizer and Yonac Software’s Magellan.

-Whether it’s a dash of subtle reverb or the jet plane woosh of a flanger, no track is complete without a few effects, and neither is your mobile studio.
-There’s no shortage of options in this regard.
+Whether it’s a dash of subtle reverb or the jet plane woosh of a flanger, no track is complete without a few effects, and neither is your mobile music studio.
+But there's no shortage of options in terms of iOS effect apps.
 We recommend looking for AUv3 apps as these can be loaded directly into your DAW like on desktop and are much easier to use than apps which rely on Inter-App Audio or Audiobus for connectivity.
 If you’re looking for some effects to kick off your sonic adventures then our Time and Space bundle is a perfect starting point (includes our FS Reverser Delay, FS FreezeVerb and FS Refraktor apps)

 Other Essential Apps

 The current trend for iOS music apps is gradually moving away from Audiobus and Inter-App Audio compatibility towards AUv3, where users can open their effect and instrument apps directly within the host app.
 However plenty of great apps are yet to use AUv3 so you’ll likely find that AudioBus 3 is still a worthwhile investment.